-The Children’s Christmas Puddings are mixed entirely by hand, in baths, according to Mrs. McGregor’s original recipe.
 Many volunteers come together for a week every year to weigh, pour, count, chop, grate, carry and mix, – quite a logistical nightmare, but all performed in an atmosphere of great jollity at Vera School for Learners with Autism.

 The charities that benefit from the sales of Christmas Puddings are: